 Additionally, I’d recommend grabbing some self-cut fries on the side, which come with four amazing homemade dips.

 The venue itself has a charming outdoor terrace, where you’ll be able to play a handful of games, including one of my favourites: Jenga.
-That and the sincere staff make the trendy burger bar perfect to hang out while enjoying the best burgers and signature crafted beers.
+That and the sincere staff make the trendy burger bar perfect to hang out while enjoying the best burgers and signature-crafted beers.

-Bonita Burger | Things to do in Tulum Mexico
+Things to do in Tulum | The essentials

 Situated at the heart of the attractive Caribbean, Tulum enjoys a pleasant tropical climate year-round, making it a top-notch destination for travellers from all over the world.